cog1to/irc.rb/README.md

 TLS support can be added by applying the 'patches/enable-tls.patch', or executing `make tls`.
 It requires `openssl` gem.

-### No widechar support
+### Unicode/Wide character support.

-Emojis and wide characters are not handled properly yet.
-It's on my TODO list.
+A basic support of CJK and other wide characters can be added by applying 'patches/unicode.patch' or executing `make unicode`.
+The patch requires `unicode` gem.

 ### License